-As proposed, and prior to the construction of the new pier, the applicants shall: a) remove the obstacles to public access (low wall and patio furniture) from the City right-of-way where it abuts the applicants' private property, and b) post a sign (no less than two square feet in size with letters at least two inches high) on each side of the public accessway that abuts their property which states: "Public Accessway Open".
-The applicants shall notify the Executive Director of compliance with this condition prior to commencement of construction of the new pier and dock.
-Except for the temporary disruptions that will occur during the completion of the permitted development, the applicants shall not interfere with public access along the right-of-way and shoreline area located seaward of the applicants' private property.
+As proposed, and prior to the construction of the new pier, the applicant shall: a) remove all the obstacles to public access (wall, plants and patio furniture) from the City right-of-way where it abuts the applicant's private property, and b) post a sign (no less than two square feet in size with letters at least two inches high) on each side of the public accessway that abuts the applicant's property which states: "Public Accessway Open".
+The applicant shall notify the Executive Director of compliance with this condition prior to commencement of construction of the new pier and dock.
+Except for the temporary disruptions that will occur during the completion of the permitted development, the applicant shall not interfere with public access along the right-of-way and shoreline area located seaward of the applicant's private property.